 I used to think the book Men are from Mars Women from Venus was silly.
-I rolled my eyes and the feminist in me refused to believe that there were fundamental differences in men and women.
+I rolled my eyes and refused to believe that there were fundamental differences in men and women.
 Somehow I thought that having gender equality meant that we must be the same.
 I spent much of my career climbing the corporate ladder trying to act like a man, think like a man, and fit in with the men around me.
 For the most part, I was successful!
 However, I don’t think my companies were getting the best me.
 Little did I know at the time, science plays a much larger role in gender equality (especially in the workplace) than one may recognize on the surface.

 I am a scientific person.
 In fact, my degree is in Biomedical Science.
 So when I began reading about the neuroscience of the human brain and the average differences between the male and female brain, I changed my mind.
 Yes, on average, by science, men and women are different.
 We think differently, process differently and make decisions in different ways.
 We approach meetings, negotiations, and board rooms differently.
 Guess what?
 That is ok!